Branded virtual data room hero.

 What's the difference between a data room and a pitch deck share?

-A pitch deck share is usually a single document sent to investors for an initial review.
+A pitch deck share is usually a single document sent to clients for an initial review.
 A data room is a structured collection of documents used during due diligence - financials, legal documents, cap table, contracts, team information.
-Many founders use the same platform for both: share the deck early, then open a full data room when diligence starts.
+Many teams use the same platform for both: share the deck early, then open a full data room when diligence starts.
 Ellty supports both use cases.

 How much does a virtual data room cost?